 Please note that: All remaining other costs are the responsibility of the scholarship holder.
 Remaining costs are approx. 17.500 Euro (return flights from country of origin to Amsterdam, in country travel, living costs, accommodation, visa and insurance.
 See the financial statement that you have received with your admission letter for exact details of all costs.
 The scholarship starts and ends on the dates indicated in the award letter and covers in principle one academic year.

 - Only accepted applicants for the Master in International Health or Master of Public Health(MPH: track in Health Systems Policy and Management, or MPH: track in Sexual and Reproductive Health and Rights) can apply for this scholarship.
 This means you have to apply first to the masters programme of your choice to obtain academic admission.

-- In order to apply for this scholarship you need to have a proven source of co-funding can apply for this scholarship.
-The selection of candidates will be made from applicants with proven funding to cover all costs involved for their studies (applicants should be able to cover the remaining costs of approx. 17.000 Euro.
-For exact costs applicants should read the financial statement that they received with their conditional letter of admission).
+- In order to apply for this scholarship you need to have a proven source of co-funding /other funding.
+The selection of candidates will be made from applicants with proven funding to cover all costs involved for their studies (applicants should be able to cover the remaining costs of approx. 17.500 Euro.
+(For exact costs applicants should read the financial statement that they received with their conditional letter of admission).

 - Make sure you fulfill all requirements before starting the application procedure.
 If you do not fulfill all the requirements your application will unfortunately not be considered.

 If you have not yet obtained academic admission to the masters programme of your choice please make sure to apply as soon as possible for admission in our online application system via the webpage of the masters programme.
 (Please note that this scholarship is only available for the full-time programme for the Master of Public Health or Master of International Health)

 After you have been admitted to the masters programme, upload the following documents in your existing file to the KIT online application system: